DU 2020 Admission Process - A Complete Guide for Students

 Enter email ID and confirm the same.

-Create a password with minimum eight characters and confirm it.
+Create a password with a minimum of eight characters and confirm it.

 Enter the ‘Captcha’ given after all the details are filled.